 - King Incognito: A Great Being transferred his/her consciousness to a new body to secretly live among the Matoran.
 Over a year after the story otherwise stalled out, this was revealed as Velika, a Po-Matoran inventor on Voya Nui who always spoke in riddles.

 - The Maker: A whole race of them.

 - Minor Major Character: You can count the number of times they appear on your hands barring Velika.
 They also happen to be responsible for the entire series.

-- Precursors: to the Matoran and their world (Tried as Neglectful Precursors; cleared of charges on the grounds that any potential neglect was not toward their creation but toward other Spherus Magnans.
-However, post-toyline web serials are beginning to show hints of Abusive Precursors.)
+- Precursors: To the Matoran and their world (tried as Neglectful Precursors; cleared of charges on the grounds that any potential neglect was not toward their creation but toward Spherus Magna.
+However, post-toyline web serials are beginning to show hints of Abusive Precursors).